dbos-inc/dbos-transact-py/README.md

 ---

-DBOS Transact is a **Python library** providing ultra-lightweight durable execution.
+DBOS Transact is a Python library providing **ultra-lightweight durable execution**.
 For example:

 ```python